JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 ## Plugin Dependencies

-Plugin dependencies are present on both the server and agent side: some components are separated from the core into separate bundled plugins: Ant runner, IDEA runner, .NET runners, JUnit, and TestNG support.If you need some functionality of one of these plugins, use the plugin dependencies feature.
+Plugin dependencies are present on both the server and agent side: some components are separated from the core into separate bundled plugins: Ant runner, IDEA runner, .NET runners, JUnit, and TestNG support.
+If you need some functionality of one of these plugins, use the plugin dependencies feature.

 To use plugin dependencies, add the \`dependencies\` tag into the plugin xml descriptor: